Community Programs: Academic & Career Mentor

 - Assess students’ strengths and needs (academic, wellness, and personal) to construct individualized plans; maintain and monitor academic and behavioral progress of students; identify needs (e.g., study skills, tutoring, social activities, nutritional needs, etc.) and connect students to resources.

-- Partner with school administration, teachers and parents when behavioral concerns are identified; advocate for holistic, youth- and family-centered
+- Partner with school administration, teachers and parents when behavioral concerns are identified; advocate for holistic, youth- and family-centered solutions.

 Academic Support and College Advising